Science Behind Honeycomb

 Honeycomb is a natural wonder that benefits both bees and humans.

-To understand its potential, we must start with the foundational questions:
+To understand its potential, we’ll start with some basic questions:

 - What is honeycomb?